 Noom is a hot weight loss app that has been called “WW for millennials.”
 Of course, Noom would argue that they are much more than that.
 Developed by behavioral psychologists, Noom aims to create behavioral change for sustainable long-term weight loss.
 A key component of their wellness app is the role of personal coaching to keep you on track and motivated.

 While Noom has revolutionized the entire diet industry.
 They also made a large donation to the NAACP, which is great.
 However, one thing they come up short on is clarity of subscription pricing.
-In fact, after clicking around Noom’s website it’s not clear what the monthly fees are or how billing works.
-Here’s what you need to know about the cost of Noom including the 14-day trial, subscription cost, coupons, and cost per year.
+In fact, after clicking around Noom’s website it’s not immediately clear what the monthly fees are or exactly how billing works.

 When you signup for Noom you will have several billing options.
 Like a WSJ subscription, the cost of Noom per month drops the longer you commit.
 In other words, if you have a fear of commitment and want to only commit to one month at a time, you’ll be paying twice as much per month as someone who chooses to be billed every six months.

-Here are the billing options with cost per month. (*All subscriptions are auto-recurring unless you cancel)
+Here are the billing options with cost per month, updated 12/28/20. (*All subscriptions are auto-recurring until you cancel)

 - 1 month (monthly): $59